Skip to main content

 (B) Submission of cost reports

-(1) An ICFIID shall utilize the medicaid information technology system maintained by the Ohio department of medicaid to submit a cost report to the department in accordance with sections 5124.10, 5124.101, and 5124.522 of the Revised Code.
+(1) An ICFIID will utilize the medicaid information technology system maintained by the Ohio department of medicaid to submit a cost report to the department in accordance with sections 5124.10, 5124.101, and 5124.522 of the Revised Code.

 (C) Classifying costs

-(1) For purposes of the cost report, an ICFIID shall use the chart of accounts in the appendix to this rule and classify costs in accordance with applicable guidance and directives issued by the centers for medicare and medicaid services.
+(1) For purposes of the cost report, an ICFIID will use the chart of accounts in the appendix to this rule and classify costs in accordance with applicable guidance and directives issued by the centers for medicare and medicaid services.

 (a) When an account has sub-accounts, the sub-accounts will be used to capture the information for cost reporting purposes.
 For example: